Monuments of Almaty: History

 The state list of monuments of history and culture of national importance of Almaty city was approved by the Kazakh SSR Government Decree No. 38, January 26, 1982.
 The list of monuments of local importance was approved by decision No. 2/35 of the executive committee of the Almaty City Council of People's Deputies on January 26, 1984.
 Several additions were made in 1985–1988.
 In these years, the number of monuments located around the city of Almaty and protected by the state, according to the state list, was 77 units.
 On December 30, 2011 the government of the Republic of Kazakhstan adopted Decree No. 1672 "On deprivation of status of historical and cultural monuments of local importance to the city of Almaty and their exclusion from the State List of historical and cultural monuments of local importance.
 According to this decree 35 monuments are excluded from the state list of historical and cultural monuments of local importance because of complete physical loss and loss of historical and cultural value.
 Of these, 11 are architectural monuments: the former airport, the Medeu hotel, the house of merchant Murov, the Sofia church, the house of Hodjaev, the office of the Governor-General, the building of the Semirechensk Regional Department of Nationalities Affairs, the building of the railway station of Almaty-1 station, a department store, the club-theater of the Kazakh SSR NKVD, the house of gardener Breusov; nine monuments of monumental art: two monuments to V. Lenin, a monument to Sergey Kirov, a bust of L. P. Emelev, a bust of P. Vinogradov, a monument to the fighters of the October Revolution, a monument to M. Frunze, a monument and a bust of M. Kalinin; also 15 archaeological monuments: mounds located in the districts of Uljan, Kokkainar, Stroitel, Zarya Vostoka.
 In 2006, the city had 133 monuments of history and culture, 87 of architecture and 46 of monumental art, of which 30 were of national importance.

+The newest monument in Almaty is the Statue of Unity, erected in March 2026.
+It commemorates a human-chain-dog-rescue in a channel (Big Almaty River) that feeds Sayran Reservoir.
+The rescue was filmed and became a viral video in 2016.
+The sculptor is Yerbosyn Meldibekov (Ербосын Мельдибеков).